-Airlift Northwest offers a observer experience for command level staff, including physicians, at EMS agencies and hospitals within Airlift Northwest’s Puget Sound service area.
+Airlift Northwest offers an observer experience for command level staff, including physicians, nurses, medics and EMT’s at EMS agencies and hospitals within Airlift Northwest’s Puget Sound service area.
 The goal of the program is to allow a two way forum for referral agency and Airlift staff to better understand the roles of Airlift and the referral agencies, as well as discuss the challenges that are unique to our setting.

 Every attempt will be made to provide participants with a rich experience, but there is no guarantee that you’ll fly.
-Observers are not able to participate directly with patient care, however you may be asked to carry equipment or assist with loading the patient, at the discretion of the crew.
+Observers are not able to participate directly with patient care, however you may be asked to carry equipment or assist with loading the patient at the direct discretion of the crew.

 - On the day of your visit you will:

 - Be provided a flight suit and helmet to wear for the day

 - Have your personal gear and clothing inspected

 - Have a tour of the work facilities

 - Your own meals.
 A modest kitchen is available at the base.
 Ready to eat food is ideal.